-George Badescu (Heidelberg Pharma) presented amanitin-based ADCs as new therapeutic modalities for cancer therapy.
+George Badescu (Heidelberg Pharma) presented amanitinbased ADCs as new therapeutic modalities for cancer therapy.
 Amanitin, a bicyclic octapeptide from mushrooms, is a highly potent cytotoxin that inhibits RNA polymerase II.
-In the unconjugated form it is highly toxic to liver cells as it is actively transported via OATP1B3 into hepatocytes: due to this amanitin is very effective against low copy number targets (for instance BCMA with less than 3000 copies per cell).
+In the unconjugated form it is highly toxic to liver cells as it is actively transported via solute carrier organic anion transporter family member 1B3 (OATP1B3) into hepatocytes; due to this, amanitin is very effective against low copy number targets (for instance, B-cell maturation antigen [BCMA] with less than 3000 copies per cell).
 Currently, a new synthetic pathway has been designed that creates the active molecule in 36 reaction steps.
-This also works under GMP conditions and allows modifications to incorporate further optimization and fine-tuning of its toxicity.
+This also works under GMP (good manufacturing practice) conditions and allows modifications to incorporate further optimization and fine-tuning of its toxicity.
 The toxin kills quiescent and dividing cells alike, and does not generate a bystander effect as it is not taken up in normal cells due to its low permeability.
-HDP-101 is the first ATAC (antibody targeted amanitin conjugate) directed against BCMA and expected to enter phase I trials for multiple myeloma by the end of 2019.
+HDP-101 is the first ATAC (antibody-targeted amanitin conjugate) directed against BCMA and expected to enter phase I trials for multiple myeloma by the end of 2019.